danylo-senchyshyn/dataox/README.md

 # 📌 Job Scraper

-**Job Scraper** — это Java-приложение на Spring Boot для автоматического сбора и сохранения вакансий с сайта [Techstars](https://www.techstars.com/).
+**Job Scraper** is a Java application built with Spring Boot for automatically scraping and storing job listings from the [Techstars](https://www.techstars.com/) website.

 ---

-## 🚀 Возможности
+## 🚀 Features

-- Получение вакансий по индустриям через API
+- Retrieve job listings by industry via API
-- Парсинг HTML-страниц с помощью **Jsoup**
+- Parse HTML pages using **Jsoup**
-- Сохранение информации о вакансиях и компаниях в базу данных
+- Save job and company data to the database
-- Гибкая настройка конфигурации через `application.properties`
+- Flexible configuration via `application.properties`

 ---

-## 🛠️ Технологии
+## 🛠️ Technologies

 - Java 17+
 - Spring Boot